 If you moved into your rental property before 15th January 1989 then you may be classed as a 'protected tenant'.
 This would mean you have more rights if your landlord decides they want to charge more rent.

 If you believe that you may be a 'Protected tenant' or you are unsure of what type of tenancy you hold you should refer to your rental contract.

-If your landlord won't negotiate, or you can't afford the increased rate then you may want to consider the following:
+If your landlord will not negotiate, or you can't afford the increased rate then you may want to consider the following: